 Deportation after a criminal sentence

-If the Home Office have issued a deportation order in your case, you will be issued with notice of deportation arrangements.
-This should follow the rules of removal notice periods described in the section near the top of the page
+If the Home Office has issued a deportation order in your case, you will be issued with notice of deportation arrangements.
+This should follow the rules of removal notice periods described above.

 The immigration rules are now weighted very much in favour of deporting a person after a criminal sentence.